spotify/spotify-json/doc/codec.md

   Use the given codec for encoding and decoding and the provided member getter and setter pointers to get/set the value. `codec` may be omitted in which case `default_codec<T>()` is used where `T` is deduced from the getter.
+* `optional/required("field_name", getter, setter, codec)`:
+  Uses a pair of callables that act as a custom getter and setter, respectively.
+The getter will be called with the object as a single argument and should return the value.
+The setter will be called with the object as an lvalue for the first argument and the value to set as the second (rvalue) argument. `codec` may be omitted in which case `default_codec<T>()` is used where `T` is deduced from the getter.
 * `optional/required("field_name", codec)`: When decoding, don't save the results anywhere, just make sure that the codec accepts the input.
 When encoding, use a default constructed value of the given type.
 This is mainly